DE-RSE/de-rse.github.io/en/matrix.md

 Matrix is a decentralized communication protocol that supports chat, voice and video calls.
 The protocol is an open standard and there are multiple clients available.
-A key feature of Matrix is that every chat, including group chats, can be end-to-end encrypted (but we recommend against it in some cases: more to that below).
+A key feature of Matrix is that every chat, including group chats, can be end-to-end encrypted (but we recommend against it in some cases, see above).

 ### How to Start